mhorbatak/SENG_ASSGN_2/README.md

 # Mike Horbatak - SENG 560 - Programming Assignment 2

 ## How to Run the Program
-- Clone the GitHub repository, https://github.com/mhorbatak/SENG_ASSGN_2, into your local computer or project.
+- Clone the GitHub repository, https://github.com/mhorbatak/SENG_ASSGN_2, to your local computer or project.

 - Open the project folder in your IDE.